 Figure 17.
 CC CO2GeoNet

-Monitoring buoy with solar panels for energy supply, floats and device to sample gas at the bottom of the sea
+Monitoring buoy with solar panels for energy supply, floats and device to sample gas at the bottom of the sea.

 A wide range of monitoring techniques has already been applied at existing demonstration and research projects.
 These include methods that directly monitor the CO2, and those that indirectly measure its effects on rocks, fluids and the environment.
 Direct measurements include the analysis of fluids from deep wells or the measurement of gas concentrations in the soil or atmosphere.
 Indirect methods include geophysical surveys, and monitoring pressure changes in wells or pH changes in groundwater.

 Monitoring is required for storage sites whether they are offshore or onshore.
 The selection of appropriate monitoring techniques depends on the technical and geological characteristics of the site and the monitoring objectives.
-A wide range of monitoring techniques is already available (Fig. 18), many of which are well established in the oil and gas industries, but adapted to a CO2 context.
-Research to optimize e existing methods or the development of innovative techniques is also underway with the goal of improving resolution and reliability, reducing costs, automating operation, and demonstrating effectiveness.
+A wide range of monitoring techniques is already available (Fig. 18), many of which are nogl_well established in the oil and gas industries, but adapted to a CO2 context.

 Figure 18.
 CC CO2GeoNet